justinmayer/virtualfish/docs/faq.rst

 ``activate.fish`` tries to modify your ``fish_prompt`` function.

-Because ``fish_prompt`` is a function and not a variable like in most other shells, modifying it programatically is not trivial, and the way that virtualenv accomplishes it is more than a little hacky.
+Because ``fish_prompt`` is a function and not a variable like in most other shells, modifying it programmatically is not trivial, and the way that virtualenv accomplishes it is more than a little hacky.
 The benefit of it being a function is that the syntax for customising it is much less terse and cryptic than, say, ``PS1`` on Bash.
 This is why Virtualfish doesn't attempt to modify